Governors - Pen Portraits

 We are blessed to have an extended team of parent helpers and members of the wider community who come into school to support children's reading and language development, to lead Open the Book assemblies and after-school clubs.
 We have a very active and successful PTA and a greatly supportive Governing Body.

-I am married to James who is a Secondary School Philosophy and Ethics teacher and we have a son Ethan, aged nine.
+I am married to James who is a Secondary School Philosophy and Ethics teacher and we have a son Ethan, aged eleven.
 We enjoy spending time together - going to the theatre and cinema, camping, walking and cycling.
 I also enjoy playing the piano and singing.

 Rich Arthur (Parent Governor appointed September 2016 - elected chair October 2017)

-I have a daughter in Year four at Offenham First School, and my son is in Year one.
+My daughter has just left Offenham School and my son is in Year three.

 I joined the Governing body as a Parent Governor in September 2016, and am privileged to be able to play a small part in helping Offenham C of E First School continue to maintain its very high standards in childcare and Education.
 I have seen at first hand through my daughter’s first two years at the school how welcoming it is and the outstanding support and opportunities it has to offer to its children, their families and the local community.